 Today, 175 children in Texas will be victims of physical, mental or sexual abuse, according to Children’s Advocacy Centers of Texas, Inc. But, that’s not just today.
 That’s 175 children every day, on average, across the state.

 It’s Child Abuse Awareness Month.
-This issue seems far removed from us, either because we’re young adults or maybe we don’t have children.
-But, we’ve all been children once.
+This issue seems far removed from us, either because we’re young adults or most of us don't have children.
+But, we’ve all been children.
 We all know children in our neighborhood, in our family or in our friendships.
 Yet, we still think, “That could never happen to me” or “That could never happen to someone I care about.”

 The days of those thoughts are over.
 Instead, replace those thoughts and look for these signs, given by CACTX, in the children around you just in case: